Tutadit/CPSC581-P2-Sensor/README.md

 #### ```index.html```

 * Add image to ```main-screen```, to make it look like the main phone screen
+* Add image to ```lock-screen```, to make it look like the lock screen

+### Further TODOS if time permits:

+* Integrate a button to change between pasword and no password.
+* Integrate a butten to set the password.
+* Make the clock show current time.

 ### Division of work